eidorb/aws/README.md

     aws-vault exec root -- aws iam create-access-key --user-name Account-githubeidorbaws9CA4BAE6-18WS93GLVLV5A

 Store the credentials in `.aws/config`.
 (This file is encrypted using [git-crypt](https://www.agwa.name/projects/git-crypt/).)

+# SSO

+The CDK stack assigns administrator access to a group in SSO.
+AWS SSO (and AWS Organizations too) must be enabled from the console.
+The AWS SSO built-in identity source can be used to manage users and groups.